Infohazard.HyperNav 2.0.0

 Introduction

-HyperNav is a navmesh-like system for implementing volume-based navigation and 3D obstacle avoidance.
-Unlike a navmesh, which is bound to walkable surfaces, HyperNav creates volumes in which characters can navigate on all three axes.
-I developed it for Astral Horizon, an FPS with 6-DOF gameplay, and it is best suited to similar games (where characters with the ability to fly need to navigate enclosed spaces).
+HyperNav is a navmesh-like system for implementing volumetric and omnidirectional navigation and 3D obstacle avoidance.
+Unlike a navmesh, which is bound to walkable surfaces, HyperNav creates volumes in which characters can navigate on all three axes, and surfaces on which characters can navigate with any upwards direction.
+I developed it for Astral Horizon, an FPS with 6-DOF gameplay.

 Documentation and Support